• Fall Recipes

 Home » Recipes » Breakfast

-This blueberry quinoa breakfast bake is a fun breakfast idea, bursting with healthy goodness.
+This vegan blueberry quinoa breakfast bake is a fun breakfast idea, bursting with goodness from juicy blueberries and plant-based protein.
 Naturally gluten free as well as vegan, it works perfectly as a family weekend breakfast or brunch.

 If you like to try breakfast recipes made without oats, then you may like to see my blackberry quinoa porridge and peach chia pudding.
-Both so healthy and tasty!
+Both so fun and tasty!

-This berry quinoa bake is made with just a few ingredients, and without egg to keep it vegan, and without banana also.
-It's a fun breakfast that feels like dessert.
+This blueberry quinoa breakfast bake is made with just a few ingredients, and without egg to keep it vegan, and without banana also.
+It's a fun breakfast that feels like dessert and is so perfect for a weekend with all the family!

 Recipe updated on 5 January 2022.

-• Oat-free breakfast - many breakfast ideas are based on oats, which is lovely.
-But sometimes it's nice to have a change, and this berry breakfast bake is vegan and gluten free.
+• Oat-free breakfast - many breakfast ideas are based on oats, which is always tasty.
+But sometimes it's nice to have a change, and this blueberry quinoa bake is vegan and gluten free.

 • Little 'hands on' time - just a small amount of prep and then the oven does the work for you.